Skip to main content

 Required Permits and Approvals:

-• Without exception, a Public Right of Way Permit is required and will be reviewed through a Process One decision process if all requirements are met.
+• Without exception, a Public Right-of-Way Permit is required and will be reviewed through a Process One decision process if all requirements are met.
 However, if deviations are requested from the San Diego Municipal Code regulations, a Process Two Neighborhood Use Permit will be required.
 The Public Right of Way Permits are valid for two years, after which they will need to be renewed.

 • A Process 1 City Coastal Development Permit is required for proposed developments in the Non-Appealable Area of the Coastal Overlay Zone.
 A separate application is not required for this Coastal Development Permit in the Non-Appealable Area of Coastal Overlay Zone.
 City staff will include the appropriate findings for this Coastal Development Permit as a part of their review of the Right-of-Way Permit for the Streetary.
 A Process 3 City Coastal Development Permit is required for proposed developments in the Appealable Area of the Coastal Overlay Zone.
 Separate applications for a Coastal Development Permit must be made for locations in the Appealable Area of the Coastal Overlay Zone.
 In the Beach Parking Impact Overlay Zone replacement parking spaces are required for any parking spaces occupied by a Streetary.